ambujmittal/CodeCraft/README.md

 # CodeCraft Compiler

-A powerful online code compiler built with React, Node.js, and WebSockets for real-time execution and collaboration.
+A powerful online code compiler built with React.js, Node.js, and WebSockets for real-time execution and collaboration.

 ## 🚀 Live Demo